AugustArnstad/BayesianVariableImportance/README.md

 ## Features
 - **Bayesian Variable Importance Computation**: Allows for the quantification of the importance/statistical evidence of predictors in GLMMs in a Bayesian framework.
 Currently it handles gaussian (identity link), binomial (probit or logit link) and Poisson (log link) data, but more extension are desirable in the near future.
 - **INLA Integration**: Leverages the computational advantages of INLA, a popular method for Bayesian inference for latent Gaussian models.
-- **Support for Various GLMMs**: Compatible with a wide range of generalized linear mixed models.
+- **Priors**: INLAs penalizing complexity priors are used as defaults, but others can be specified if desirable.
 - **Extensible**: Designed with the modern R user in mind, offering a range of utilities to further expand upon the base functionality.
-- **Priors**: INLAs default penalize complexity priors are used as defaults, but others can be specified if desirable
+- **Usage examples**: In the package, we showcase a simulation study, a case study comparing it to the `rptR` package and analysis on real data gathered from house sparrows on Helgelandskysten, Norway.

 ## Installation
 To install the latest version of `BayesianVariableImportance` from GitHub you need INLA.
 You can therefore use the following command: